A Set of Rules for Model Validation: Rules of Validation

 Take now the example of Figure \ref{fig:ex4}, based on simulated data where $\bX~(20 \times 100)$ and $\by~(20 \times 2)$ have a noisy connection between $\by$ and a subset of variables in $\bX$.
-We perform double CV with 10 repetitions for different PLS-based models, with and without variable selection (including the selectivity Ratio (SR)~\cite{rajalahti2009biomarker}, Variable Importance in Projection (VIP)~\cite{wold1993pls} and sparse PLS~\cite{le2015sparse}).
-Now, lets assume we disregard variability information and we only consider one repetition, e.g., repetition 1.
-Our conclusion would be that the performance (from best to worst) is VIP-PLS, SR-PLS, sPLS, and PLS.
-If we rather take repetition 2, we get sPLS, SR-PLS, VIP-PLS, and PLS.
-And if we take repetition 9: PLS, SR-PLS, VIP-PLS, sPLS.
+We perform double cross-validation with ten repetitions for different PLS-based models, with and without variable selection, including the selectivity Ratio (SR)~\cite{rajalahti2009biomarker}, Variable Importance in Projection (VIP)~\cite{wold1993pls} and sparse PLS~\cite{le2015sparse}.
+Setting aside variability for a moment, let us focus on a single run: repetition one.
+If we only look at that repetition, our conclusion would be that the performance (from best to worst) is VIP-PLS, SR-PLS, sPLS, and PLS.
+If we rather take repetition two, we get sPLS, SR-PLS, VIP-PLS, and PLS.
+And if we take repetition nine: PLS, SR-PLS, VIP-PLS, sPLS.
 The boxplot provides a more informative comparison, by leveraging the variability in the results: PLS and sPLS provide moderately unstable performance results and SR-PLS and VIP-PLS provide both more stable and better performance.
 VIP-PLS attains the maximum median, but (very importantly) there is no statistically significant difference between SR-PLS and VIP-PLS (p-value = 0.26), so both models can be considered even since the difference in perceived performance can be the result of chance.